AdS/BCFT and Island for curvature-squared gravity: A-type boundary central charge

-According to \cite{Henningson:1998gx}, holographic Weyl anomaly can be obtained from the UV logarithmic divergent term of the gravitational action.
 Thus, we only need to consider the coefficient of $1/z$ in the integration (\ref{app:action}).
 However, this is not an easy task for general odd $d$.
 Let us first study the case of small $\rho$.
 We have

 Note that $z^{-d-1} \left(r_b^2-z^2\right){}^{d/2}$ and $z^{1-d} \left(r_b^2-z^2\right){}^{\frac{d-4}{2}}$ contain no $1/z$ terms for odd $d$, and